.htaccess or wp-config.php file not writeable

 The easiest way to make these files writable is to log in to your site via FTP.
 There are different FTP clients available, each client will work in a similar manner when it comes to file permissions.
 You can find FTP credentials for your site in your hosting control panel.
 After logging in, locate the .htaccess/wp-config.php file and right-click on the file you wish to adjust:

-when using FileZilla there’s an option called ‘File permissions’.
+When using FileZilla there’s an option called ‘File permissions’.
 Clicking that will take you straight to the file permissions.
 This option can be named differently when using a different FTP client, most FTP clients will allow you to edit the file permissions.

 Once you have located the option in your FTP client, make sure the owner of the file can write to it.
-File permissions can also be given as number.
+File permissions can also be given as numbers.
 In this case, 644 is the correct file permission in numbers.

-Once the files have been made writable, Really Simple SSL can then make the required changes to keep your website secure!
+Once the files have been made writable, Really Simple SSL can make the required changes to keep your website secure!